-Now when it comes to reps and sets and length of hold I get people to hold for 5 to 10 seconds.
-If they have no stress or strain on the back they can progress to 20 seconds.
-I end up getting them to do 2 repetitions and they can progress to 3 repetitions and just one set.
+Now when it comes to reps and sets and length of hold, I get people to hold for 5 to 10 seconds.
+If they have no stress or strain on the back, they can progress to 20 seconds.
+I get them to do two repetitions, and they can progress to 3 repetitions and just one set.

-I am really focusing on the side bending that is happening in the thoracic spine and I am really trying to open things up in this thoracic spine area and looking at getting more of a stretch in the upper part of the lats as opposed to the lower part of the lats.
+I am focusing on the side bending happening in the thoracic spine, and I am trying to open things up in this thoracic spine area and looking at getting more of a stretch in the upper part of the lats as opposed to the lower part of the lats.

-The Level 3 that I will end up progressing people to is getting them to bring their arm overhead and I get them to rotate.
+The Level 3 that I will end up progressing people to is getting them to bring their arms overhead, and I will get them to rotate.

-If I am working on that right side lat I will get them to rotate clockwise through the trunk bringing the arm overhead with thoracic rotation.
+Suppose I am working on that right side later.
+I will get them to rotate clockwise through the trunk bringing the arms overhead with thoracic rotation.

-Bringing the arm overhead, focusing on that movement happening in the thoracic spine, and then bending and really trying to open up through here and trying to feel that stretch more in the upper part of the lats.
+Bringing the arms overhead, focusing on that movement happening in the thoracic spine, and then bending and trying to open up through here and feel that stretch more in the upper part of the lats.
 And looking at that one set with two repetitions, you can progress to three.
-Starting off with 5 to 10 seconds hold and then progressing to a 20 second hold.
+Starting with a 5 to 10 seconds hold and then progressing to a 20-second hold.

 So give those a go.
 Those stretches I end up doing, especially if I feel tension or tightness in my back.
 I find those help relieve things.
 Also, if you are looking at getting a different stretch for your lats, give those three stretches a go.
 Find out the level that ends up working best for you.